kyleFagnan/FantasyRadar/README.md

 == README
-create new file in config with name "database.yml" Copy database.example.yml to database.yml
+create new file in config with name "database.yml" Copy contents from database.example.yml to database.yml

-create .env.example to .env
+create .env from .env.example

 to run db migratation scripts
 bin/rake db:migrate